Flow: A Modular Learning Framework for Mixed Autonomy Traffic: Configurable modules for mixed autonomy

 At this early stage of autonomous vehicle development, we do not yet have a clear picture of what manufacturers will choose in terms of sensing infrastructure for the vehicles, what regulators will require, or what technology will enable (e.g. communication technologies).
 Furthermore, we do not know how the observation landscape of autonomous vehicles will change over time, as AVs are gradually adopted.
-Therefore, a methodology which is modular and provides flexibility for the study of AVs is crucial.
-By invoking the composible observation components, we could readily study a variety of possible scenarios.
+Therefore, a framework which is modular and provides flexibility for the study of AVs is crucial.
+By invoking the composable observation components, we can readily study a variety of possible scenarios.

 \eat{\todoCathy{Can we say something here about how the MLP policy without density information performs?
 Does it work at all (even for 1 density, but with randomization and noise)?
-Does it generalize at all to multiple densities?} \todoCathy{What does it take to learn a controller as good as / better than the hand-designed controllers?} \todoAboudy{@Alex We probably shouldn't blatantly say that we can outperform existing state-of-the-art controllers.}} This study focuses on the partially-observed setting for several reasons: 1) it is the more realistic setting for near-term deployments of autonomous vehicles, and 2) it permits a fair comparison with previously studied model-based controllers, which typically studied the partially-observed setting.
-Finally, since our learned control laws already closely track the optimal velocity curve, we do not further explore the fully observed setting.
+Does it generalize at all to multiple densities?} \todoCathy{What does it take to learn a controller as good as / better than the hand-designed controllers?} \todoAboudy{@Alex We probably shouldn't blatantly say that we can outperform existing state-of-the-art controllers.}}

+As such, this study considers a partially-observed setting for several reasons: 1) it is the more realistic setting for near-term deployments of autonomous vehicles, and 2) it permits a fair comparison with previously studied model-based controllers, which typically utilize partial observation.
+Finally, since we found the learned control laws to achieve the optimal velocity curve, we do not extensively explore the use of fuller observations.
 However, in Section~\ref{sec:flow-experiments}, we do explore a variety of additional settings, ranging from partially observed to fully observed settings.